 Non-economic damages are also known as pain and suffering damages and can be hard to determine a monetary value for; the court will decide what amount should be awarded for non-economic damages after reviewing all presented evidence and taking all factors of the case into consideration.
 The cap for pain and suffering for most injury claims is currently $810,000 and will next increase to $950,000 as each year the cap is adjusted to account for inflation.

-Maryland has no cap for economic damages, which are quantifiable losses that are easily calculated by adding up your various bills and other expenses related to your injury, such as past medical bills, including rehabilitative or ongoing care and any future care that is expected, loss of income, diminished capacity to earn income, damage to personal property, etc.
+Maryland has no cap for economic damages, which are quantifiable losses that are easily calculated by adding up your various bills and other expenses related to your injury, such as past medical bills, including rehabilitative or ongoing care, and any future care that is expected, loss of income, diminished capacity to earn income, damage to personal property, etc.

-Punitive damages are rarely awarded but may be applicable when the liable party’s misconduct was particularly egregious; these damages meant to deter the offender from similar wrongdoing in the future also lack a cap and are usually calculated by multiplying the total compensatory damages (economic and non-economic added together) by a number decided by the court.
+Punitive damages are rarely awarded but may be applicable when the liable party’s misconduct was particularly egregious; these damages, meant to deter the offender from similar wrongdoing in the future, also lack a cap and are usually calculated by multiplying the total compensatory damages (economic and non-economic added together) by a number decided by the court.

-A: There isn’t an exact average settlement for a car accident injury claim since each case’s circumstances and details impact the outcome.
+There isn’t an exact average settlement for a car accident injury claim since each case’s circumstances and details impact the outcome.
 Severe injuries tend to result in larger settlements because more medical expenses are generated.
+It also depends on the strength or abundance of the evidence proving the liable party’s fault in the car accident case.
+If a victim is even slightly at fault for the accident, they are barred from a settlement.

 Empire Towers